Management of human resources

 Accessible and inclusive workplaces

 The department is committed to creating workplaces that are accessible and inclusive for all staff.
 It is guided by the Workplace Diversity and Inclusion Strategy 2011-15 and Workplace Accessibility Plan 2011-15.
-We will consult staff about a refreshed strategy, expected for release by the end of 2015.
+During the year we consulted widely with over 1,000 staff who contributed in forums and online consultation about updating the strategy and plan.

 ICT support for greater accessibility